MOSEK/mosek.rust/README.md

 - Mac OSX x86_64
 - Mac OSX aarch64

-API reference is included under `doc/` and is fairly complete, but currently contains a lot of dead links.

 Building the API requires the MOSEK library.
 - If the environment variable `MOSEK_BINDIR_XY` (where `X` and `Y` are the MOSEK major an minor versions) is defined it is expected to